rguitton/rguitton.github.io/_pages/inverse-transform-sampling.md

 nav_order: 8
 ---

-Inverse Transform Sampling
+## Inverse Transform Sampling

 For example, to compute an integral like:

 $$I = \int_a^b f(x) dx$$

 Monte Carlo approximates it by taking **random samples $x_i$ in [a,b]** and computing:

 $$I \approx \frac{b-a}{N} \sum_{i=1}^{N} f(x_i)$$

-But how to you choose the $x_i$ ?
+But how do you choose the $x_i$?

-At first glance we might choose to choose $x_i$ from an uniform distribution along $[a,b]$.
+At first glance, we might choose $x_i$ from a uniform distribution along $[a,b]$.
+However, this method is not optimal, as it may lead to inaccurate integral approximations.
+This is where Inverse Transform Sampling becomes useful.

-However this way of thinking is not optimal at all, as it might lead to inacuarate integral approximation.
+### The Role of the CDF

-That is where Inverse Transform Sampling can be helpful.
+Inverse Transform Sampling relies on the cumulative distribution function (CDF):

 $$F_X(x) = \int_{-\infty}^{x} f_X(t) \, dt$$